 5.1 Data Description

 The Student Calendar Integration Application will store student, course, event, and notification information in a relational database.
-A relational database is a good candidate for managing complex relationships between entities and for maintaining integrity while reading and writing items to the database.
+A relational database is good for managing complex relationships between entities and for maintaining integrity while reading and writing items to the database.

 The relational model depicted in the ERD (section 5.2) is designed to scale with the anticipated student user base.

 The Data Dictionary (section 5.3) provides detail on table, fieldname, data type, and nullability.